 Summer Scholars are encouraged to fly into Norman Y. Mineta San José International Airport, conveniently located close to downtown San José.
 However, if cheaper flights are available for arrival in either Oakland or San Francisco, Scholars will need to provide their own transportation down to San José.
 BART (Bay Area Rapid Transit) can help with getting around the East Bay or San Francisco, but Caltrain or a rental car would be necessary for getting to San José from these other airports.

-We will take a two day fieldtrip to San Francisco and will be staying in a hotel there for the nights of June 30 and July 1, 2017.
+We will take a two-day fieldtrip to San Francisco and will be staying in a hotel there for the nights of July 17 and 18, 2020.
 The cost of lodging in San Francisco will be in addition to the cost of lodging in San José.
 Note that your stipend ($2100) is intended to cover much of the housing and airfare.

 California is the land of diversity, and that includes temperatures.
 San José is generally temperate in the summer – hovering between the 70s and 80s most days with mild nights.
 However, for field trips to other locations, such as San Francisco, Scholars should pack long pants, layers, and even a light jacket or fleece.
 As the old saying often (inaccurately) attributed to Mark Twain goes, “The coldest winter I ever spent was a summer in San Francisco.”